carpentries/docs.carpentries.org/source/workshops/instructors.rst

 -  **How do I sign up to teach a Centrally-Organised Workshop?**

-   -  In order to sign-up to teach a Centrally-Organised Workshop you must login to AMY using your GitHub credentials.
+   -  In order to sign-up to teach a Centrally-Organised Workshop you must login to :term:`AMY` using your GitHub credentials.
 The `handbook has instructions <https://docs.carpentries.org/topic_folders/for_instructors/current_instructors.html#teaching>`__ on how to sign-up.